-11.1 Several steps can be taken to reduce the amount of time necessary to set up the buoyancy testing equipment Preparing the de-aerated water and the bottle of analysis liquid in an insulated water container at least one day before testing occurs will save time.
-If the water container will be stored in an area that is cooler than the specified temperature, set the immersible heater to the correct temperature and put it into the covered water container will allow the water to cool approximately $5^{\circ}F$ ($3^{\circ}C$).
-If the room temperature is much higher than the specified temperature, a sealed bag of ice or freezer packs placed in the covered water container the night before testing will generally result in the correct water and analysis fluid temperature.

-11.2 After the water has been brought to the proper temperature, care should be taken to keep the temperature as constant as possible.
-Protect the water container from temperature extremes, such as may be encountered in an enclosed vehicle.

-11.3 Obtaining a constant balance reading at the beginning of the test may also take a significant amount of time if the equipment is set up in an unstable location.
+- 11.1 Several steps can be taken to reduce the amount of time necessary to set up the buoyancy testing equipment Preparing the de-aerated water and the bottle of analysis liquid in an insulated water container at least one day before testing occurs will save time.
+If the water container will be stored in an area that is cooler than the specified temperature, set the immersible heater to the correct temperature and put it into the covered water container.
+If the room temperature is slightly higher than the specified temperature, uncovering the container will allow the water to cool approximately 5°F (3°C).
+If the room temperature is much higher than the specified temperature, a sealed bag of ice or freezer packs placed in the covered water container the night before testing will generally result in the correct water and analysis fluid temperature. - 11.2 After the water has been brought to the proper temperature, care should be taken to keep the temperature as constant as possible.
+Protect the water container from temperature extremes, such as may be encountered in an enclosed vehicle. - 11.3 Obtaining a constant balance reading at the beginning of the test may also take a significant amount of time if the equipment is set up in an unstable location.
 Mobile work trailers that are resting on their tires are generally not stable enough.
 Any movement by people in the trailer can move the trailer enough to disturb the apparatus and render the test unusable.
-Generally, only trailers that have been put up on blocks so they are not sitting on their tires are at all acceptable, and only as a last alternative.

-11.4 Isolating the test equipment from vibration will reduce the time necessary to obtain a constant balance reading at the beginning of the test.
+Generally, only trailers that have been put up on blocks so they are not sitting on their tires are at all acceptable, and only as a last alternative. - 11.4 Isolating the test equipment from vibration will reduce the time necessary to obtain a constant balance reading at the beginning of the test.
 One or two anti-vibration pads may be used under each corner of the cabinet to attenuate shock and vibration.